Seasonal Affective Disorder: Causes, Symptoms & Solutions

 Final Thoughts on Seasonal Affective Disorder

-Seasonal affective disorder is a type of depression that is related to the changes in seasons and characterized by sadness, low energy, fatigue, and trouble sleeping.
+Seasonal affective disorder is a type of depression that is related to the changes in seasons and is characterized by sadness, low energy, fatigue, and trouble sleeping.
 You don’t have to wait any longer to feel better.
 Follow my natural solutions and tips to reduce your symptoms and help you enjoy your life again throughout the colder, darker seasons.

 If you want to work with a functional health coach, I recommend this article with tips on how to find a great coach.
 On our website, we offer long-distance functional health coaching programs.
 For further support with your brain health and other health goals, just reach out and our fantastic coaches are here to support your journey.